 I will be sure to address any further problem with you in the future and not let it fester for so long”.
 Patricia Kemp June 04

-Example of a fictitious person who benefits from EMDR:
+Case study example of a person who benefits from EMDR:

 Though this is fictitious, all the facts in this story are taken from scenarios that have happened.